The Circle RE Curriculum varies from year to year to keep content engaging and fresh; it incorporates

 Some years we feature our UU magic school curriculum, Silverthorn.
 You can learn more about the magical Silverthorn universe on our Silverthorn page.

-With the exception of the Circle Youth Group (which meets in the afternoons from 1 – 2:30), Circle RE takes place during Sunday morning worship.
-The Circle RE program rotates between our three Circle churches and happens (mostly) on the second and fourth Sundays of each month, Sept. – June.
-Visit our Schedule page to find out when and where we’re meeting next!
+With the exception of the Circle Youth Group (which meets in the afternoons from 1 – 2:30, see below), Circle RE takes place during Sunday morning worship.
+The Circle RE program rotates between our three Circle churches and happens on a set schedule from Sept. – June:

 Where to Meet